-In the Sawtooth region beyond Sun-Valley, and usually accessible during the summer months, are mountain streams and lakes, hidden away in the vast wilderness, alive with rainbow, cutthroat and steelhead trout, salmon and other varieties of gamey fish.
+For the summer vacationist also, Sun Valley offers countless attractions.
+Mountain streams and lakes, hidden away in the vast wilderness, are alive with rainbow, cutthroat and steelhead trout, salmon and other varieties of gamy fish.
 Bighorn sheep, antelope, elk and Rocky Mountain goats roam throughout this virgin territory-a hunter's "paradise."
+Pack-trips into the Sawtooth region, from three to six days-or even longer, are easily arranged.
+Golf, tennis, badminton, swimming, horseback riding, archery, bicycling, canoeing, trap, rifle and pistol shooting, are among the various other forms of outdoor recreation.